JiangGroup/AMOFMS/README.rst

 If you use AMOFMS in your research, please cite it as follows:

-Zhixuan Zhong, Lifeng Xu, Jian Jiang*.
+Zhixuan Zhong, Lifeng Xu, and Jian Jiang*.
 A Neural-Network-Based Mapping and Optimization Framework for High-Precision Coarse-Grained Simulation.
-2024.
+Journal of Chemical Theory and Computation Article ASAP.

 BibTeX entry: